-The Bowen Hills UDA will become a modern, resilient and adaptable urban form that promotes connectivity, safety and accessibility whilst recognising local values and aspirations.
+Bowen Hills UDA has a modern resilient and adaptable urban form that promotes connectivity, safety and accessibility whilst recognising the local values and aspirations;

-• Providing economic benefit.
+Providing economic benefit.

-Economic benefit is maximised in the Bowen Hills UDA by facilitating the release of urban land, considering lifecycle costs, operational savings, long term employment opportunities, creating partnering opportunities and creating long term value.
+Economic benefit is maximised in Bowen Hills UDA by facilitating the release of urban land, considering lifecycle costs, operational savings, long term employment opportunities, creating partnering opportunities and creating long term value; and

-• Protecting ecological values and optimising resource use.
+Protecting ecological values and optimising resource use.

-The Bowen Hills UDA protects and manages natural systems, habitats and biodiversity, and promotes the innovative and efficient use and management of precious resources such as materials, water and energy to minimise impacts on the climate.
+Bowen Hills UDA protects and manages natural systems, habitats and biodiversity, and promote the innovative and efficient use and management of precious resources such as materials, water and energy to minimise impacts on the climate.

-1.4 Elements of the development scheme
+4. Elements of the Development Scheme

-The Bowen Hills UDA Development Scheme consists of three components being:
+Bowen Hills UDA Development Scheme consists of three (3) components being -